moksamedia/ewts-jsweet/README.md

 - `/jsweet` the JSweet transpiler project
 - `/dist` the ready-to-use Javascript modules

+To simplify the conversion from Java to Javascript, I had to drop the support for converting ALALC and DTS.

 ## License

 For simplicity reasons, we distribute our modifications only under the Apache 2.0 License, but the original version had this statement: